olirob93/olirob93/README.md

 <h3>⚡ Fun fact: I can do a Rubix Cube in under 2 mins</h3>

-<h3>🔭 I’m currently working on a Client project to build an progressive Web App</h3>
+<h3>🔭 I’m currently working on a an Ecommerce Site in react using redux</h3>

 <h3>📫 How to reach me: </h3>